Runik-3/builder/README.md

 #### `-f` Format

 The file format the dictionary is written in.
 Builder currently supports writing to json and dictfile (`'df'`).
 When no format is specified, json is the default.

+#### `-d` Depth

+The number of sentences that make up each definition.
+Be wary that a greater depth has a higher probability of including spoilers.
+The default is 1.

 #### `-l` Limit